Case study: Reducing congestion and emissions with electric scooters

 By aiming to build a modal shift program, we’re contributing to sustainable and integrated urban mobility and playing our part in helping European cities lead the transition to net-zero emissions by 2030.

-Additionally, in the context of the new European Urban Mobility Framework, there’s the need to approach environmental efficient alternatives to contribute to EU Green House Gas reduction targets
+Additionally, in the context of the new European Urban Mobility Framework, there’s the need to approach environmental efficient alternatives to contribute to EU Green House Gas reduction targets.

 With 68% of the world’s population projected to live in urban areas by 2050 (83.7% – 369.9 million – in Europe and 43% – 1 billion – in Africa), Bolt commits to supporting cities in facing these three challenges:

-• Climate change: We support cities by providing electric, shared and multimodal mobility alternatives to reduce the environmental impact of mobility, and help them meet the goals of the Paris Agreement.
+Climate change: We support cities by providing electric, shared and multimodal mobility alternatives to reduce the environmental impact of mobility, and help them meet the goals of the Paris Agreement.
 This is aligned with the UN Sustainable Development Goal (SDG) 13: Climate Action.

-• Ensure equal opportunities: We offer affordable and safe transportation for everyone while creating income opportunities.
+Ensure equal opportunities: We offer affordable and safe transportation for everyone while creating income opportunities.
 Mobility is a vector of change — giving someone the possibility to move around the city helps support a stronger economy and a higher standard of living.
 We commit to providing access to safe and affordable transportation for everyone by increasing our presence in urban areas with low mobility access.

-• Urban resilience: In collaboration with cities, we develop solutions to tackle mobility issues.
+Urban resilience: In collaboration with cities, we develop solutions to tackle mobility issues.
 We want to help cities and their citizens face challenges by sharing knowledge and real-time relevant mobility data.

-Join our green initiative!
+Join our initiative!

-If you want to join our journey and contribute to a greener world, simply download the Bolt app and get going!
+If you want to join our journey of making cities for people, simply download the Bolt app and get going!